chFleschutz/aegix-engine/README.md

 - Physically based rendering
 - GLTF and OBJ mesh loading
-- Immediate mode editor GUI
+- Immediate mode editor UI
-- Entity Component System
+- Entity component system
 - Framegraph for multi pass rendering
 - Deferred rendering

 ## Prerequisites <a name="prerequisites"></a>

-- Before you can run Aegix, you'll need to have the [Vulkan SDK](https://vulkan.lunarg.com/) installed on your system.
+Before building ensure you have the following installed:
+- [Vulkan SDK](https://vulkan.lunarg.com/) - Download an install the latest version (at least version 1.3).
-- CMake functions as the build system, so make sure it's installed or use an IDE with CMake support (Visual Studio is the recommended choice).
+- CMake - Used for building the project.
+Either install it manually or use an IDE with built-in CMake support (Visual Studio is the recommended choice)

 ## Getting Started <a name="getting-started"></a>

-Follow these steps to get started with the Aegix Engine:
+Follow these steps to get started:

 1. Clone the repository and its submodules: